The rate of anti-depressants being prescribed is on the rise, so why is something that’s supposed to help us actually hurting us?

 When there is no connection to others, we can fall into self-destructive habits that not only harm ourselves but can bring toxicity into the lives of those around us.
 A healthy support system gives our life meaning because we are not only living to survive Monday through Friday alone, we can share our struggles with others and build lasting relationships.

-Have you ever taken a glance at the long list of potential side-effects for most SSRIs?
+Have you ever taken a glance at the long list of potential side-effects for most Selective Serotonin Reuptake Inhibitors (SSRI)?
 It’s daunting.
 The most commonly listed side-effects include fatigue, anxiety, insomnia, weight gain, sexual dysfunction, and surprisingly, depression.
 That’s right - the #1 listed side effect of many anti-depressants is depression.
 Secondary risk factors include hypertension or diabetes due to the potential for weight gain.

 The #1 listed side effect of many anti-depressants is depression.